Valhall-ai/prompt-injection-mitigations/README.md

 A comprehensive collection of prompt injection mitigation techniques, literature, and software suites. \(Rough draft\)

-# ⚠️ But First, Some Words of Warning...
+# ⚠️ But First, A Few Words of Warning...

 These mitigation techniques should be a last resort, never to be heavily relied on or treated as a catch-all.
 They will fail.